Persib Bandung: Perserikatan era (1940–1994)

 After Indonesia's independence, Persib was reformed in Bandung in 1948, during the Indonesian National Revolution.
 In the 1950s, Persib players Aang Witarsa and Anas appeared for the Indonesia national football team.

 In the Perserikatan era, when Indonesian football clubs were amateur outfits funded by local governments, Persib won their second national title in 1961 and competed in that year's Aga Khan Gold Cup.
 The club's next significant achievement was as runner-up in the 1966 season.
 Persib's success declined in the 1970s culminating with their relegation to the First Division in the 1978–79 season.
 In response, the club hired Polish coach Marek Janota to lead the youth squad and Risnandar Soendoro to manage the senior team.
-Under their guidance, Persib earned a promotion to the Premier Division, with players including Robby Darwis, Adeng Hudaya, Adjat Sudrajat and Suryamin.
+Under their guidance, Persib earned a promotion to the Premier Division, with players including Robby Darwis, Adéng Hudaya, Adjat Sudrajat and Suryamin.
 The team finished as runners-up in the 1982–83 and 1984–85 seasons.

 The club won the league in 1986 by beating Perseman Manokwari by a goal from Djadjang Nurdjaman at the Senayan Stadium.
 They became champions again in 1990, beating Persebaya Surabaya 2–0.
-Among the players of this golden era were Samai Setiadi, Ade Mulyono, Asep Sumantri and Djadjang Nurdjaman who would become the only person to win a national title for Persib as a player and coach.
+Among the players of this golden era were Samai Setiadi, Adé Mulyono, Asép Sumantri and Djadjang Nurdjaman who would become the only person to win a national title for Persib as a player and coach.

 Persib became champions in the final season of the Perserikatan era before it was merged with the fledgling, semi-professional Galatama league to become the Liga Indonesia Premier Division and so earned the right to keep the President Cup in perpetuity.